 “Black Power at Ole Miss”: Remembrance, Reckoning, and Repair at Fifty Years

-The University of Mississippi invites UM students, faculty, staff, and the LOU community to a series of events commemorating the 50th anniversary of the protests and mass arrests of Black students which took place at the University of Mississippi on February 25, 1970.
+The University of Mississippi invites UM students, faculty, staff, alumni, and the LOU community to a series of events commemorating the 50th anniversary of the protests and mass arrests of Black students which took place at the University of Mississippi on February 25, 1970.
 This is being sponsored by the Arch Dalrymple III Department of History and the Center for the Study of Southern Culture, with support from the Division of Diversity and Community Engagement and the Office of the Provost.

 Black Power at Ole Miss: Remembrance, Reckoning, and Repair at Fifty Years will be held February 24 and 25 at various locations and times on the University of Mississippi campus.
 The detailed schedule of events is as follows: